BuckleyCS2021/JavaIntro22-23/JohnnyS/readme.txt

 Hello there
-I just committed a thing on git
+I just committed a thing on git aaaaaaaaaasasaadsasadwqeweqqeweqweqwwqeweeqweqwqwewqqweewqewqwqeeqwewqewqewqwqeqqeweqwewqeweqwewqeqweqweqww

 I just changed Johnny's project